-- Create or edit a company or person contact. - Select a company. - Select the client's company (in the estimate settings). - Select the architect's company (in the estimate settings). - Select the engineer's company (in the estimate settings). - Select the default subcontractor or vendor for a material class (Material Class window).
+- Create or edit a company or person contact. - Select a company. - Select the client's company(in the estimate settings). - Select the architect's company(in the estimate settings). - Select the engineer's company (in the estimate settings). - Select the default subcontractor or vendor for a material class (Material Class window).

-Sage Estimating allows for creation of only one Address Book database.
-If you have multiple existing Address Book databases, combine all your contacts into one database and then migrate your Address Book data using the Estimating Management Console.
+Sage Estimating allows only one Address Book database.
+If you have multiple existing Address Book databases, combine all your contacts into one database before you migrate your Address Book data using the Estimating Management Console.
 See the Installation and Administration Guide for data migration instructions.